 - monolithic version control has some advantages

-- One master webpack config and package.json means less flexibility / freedom for individual projects
+- One master Webpack config and package.json means less flexibility and freedom for each individual project

 - Slow build times once your project gets large